sijoonlee/functional-programming-in-scala/2nd-course/week3/implicit-conversions.md

 ```
 Before defining the implicit conversions, we inform the compiler of our intent by writing the import clause import scala.language.implicitConversions.

-Implicit conversions are implicit definitions that take exactly one (non-implicit) parameter.
+Implicit conversions are implicit definitions that take **exactly one (non-implicit) parameter**.
 These conversions can be used by the compiler when the code would otherwise not type check.
+(Note: Implicit conversions can also take **implicit parameters**)

 Now, all the pieces are in place to support the desired user-facing syntax:
 ```